General Education Core FAQs

 - Yes.
 If you have transferred your credits to UNLV, you are eligible for ENG 102.
 If they are not in our system, take your copy to the ENG department to be placed into ENG 102.

-- If I received a 17-20 on my ACTs or a 400-500 on my SATs and did not test into ENG 101 but I tested into ENG 101E, do I receive credit for the course?
+- If I received a 17 or below on my ACTs or a 490 or below on my SATs and did not test into ENG 101, but I tested into ENG 101E, do I receive credit for the course?

 - Yes.
 You will need to take ENG 101E, which is a pass/fail course, then you will take ENG 101F for a grade the following semester.
 The ENG 101E and ENG 101F will give you the equivalent of ENG 101.
 You will then take ENG 102.